 You will need to complete an AD1: Application for admission as a solicitor form (now submitted online), and enclose several documents, such as a copy of your QLTS assessment results confirming your successful completion of the QLTS.

 The SRA will also carry out a Disclosure and Barring Service (DBS) standard disclosure at the point of admission, so the SRA could check if you have a criminal background.

 The SRA will also conduct a character and suitability check and require a Certificate of Good Standing from your home professional body or regulator which must have been issued no more than three months before the SRA receives your application for admission.

-If you do not intend to practise in England and Wales following successful completion of the assessments, you can still maintain your name on the Roll of Solicitors.
-You do not need a practising certificate for this purpose.
+If you do not intend to practise in England and Wales following successful completion of the QLTS assessments, you can still maintain your name on the Roll of Solicitors, without a practising certificate or paying any annual fees.